 Most modern dressings are considered occlusive.
 So, is there are role for non-occlusive dressings in modern wound care?
-We review the occlusive and non-occlusive dressings and how to best use them.
+We review occlusive and non-occlusive dressings and how to best use them.

 What is the ideal wound healing environment?